aetaix/node-ui/README.md

 Built with SvelteKit, Svelte Flow, [Ollama](https://ollama.ai/), AI SDK, and Tailwind CSS.

+> [!WARNING]
+> This project is currently in an experimental phase and may contain bugs or undergo significant changes.
+Use at your own discretion.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: